Hate robocalls? You'll love what's coming today

 What was the June 30 deadline about?

-The FCC set a deadline of June 30 for companies that provide phone service to implement Stir/Shaken, the call verification system that'll make it harder for scammers to hide their numbers.
+The FCC set a deadline of June 30 for companies that provide phone service to implement Stir/Shaken.
 Phone companies also had to publish robocall prevention strategies in a public database.

 What's happened since June 30?
 Has the deadline done anything to slow robocalls?